minhdanh/ctrlcb/README.md

 # ctrlcb

 A tool to help copy files or directories without having to type the full paths of the source and destination, by utilizing the clipboard to store the source paths.
 Think of `Ctrl + c` and `Ctrl + v` to copy files, but using command line.
 Yes we have `cp` command to do this but in some cases typing the long source and destination paths is really tedious.
+This is useful when you already have terminals opened on the source and destination directories.

 ## Installation

-There're two commands to install: `ctrlcb-copy` to copy paths to clipboard, and `ctrlcb-paste` to actually copy the files (or directories) to your current working directory:
+There're two commands to install: `ctrlcb-copy` to copy paths to clipboard, and `ctrlcb-paste` to paste the files (or directories) to your current working directory:
 (You need `go` to be installed on your machine first)

 ```